antaris-inc/SatOS-Payload-SDK/docs/src/developer-guide.rst

 System Architecture
 *******************

-A developer is responsible for a Payload Application and a Payload Device – effectively everything highlighted in blue below:
+A developer is responsible for an Onboard Application and a Payload Device – effectively everything highlighted in blue below:

 .. image:: images/satellite-architecture.png

-Payload Applications contain payload-specific business logic and any device drivers necessary to interact with a Payload Device.
+Onboard Applications contain payload-specific business logic and any device drivers necessary to interact with a Payload Device.
 Storage is made available to the application that persists across reboots or unexpected failures.

-While active, a Payload Application has full control over its associated device and may interact with the Spacecraft Controller via the Payload Controller and the Payload Interface.
-This allows Payload Applications to coordinate with the onboard scheduler, emit telemetry/teledata for downlink, implement health checking, etc.
+While active, a Onboard Application has full control over its associated device and may interact with the Spacecraft Controller via the Server Controller and the Payload Interface.
+This allows Onboard Applications to coordinate with the onboard scheduler, emit telemetry/teledata for downlink, implement health checking, etc.

 The Spacecraft Controller manages all communication with ACP, typically via radio communication with ground stations.
 This is the control and data path for onboard payloads.

-Application Design
+Onboard Application Design
-******************
+**************************

-A Payload Application encompasses all software operating within the Payload Server for a single payload, including all necessary application-specific software and system libraries.
-Payload Applications are packaged as container images, and the environment within which the containers are executed is orchestrated by the Payload Controller.
+A Onboard Application encompasses all software operating within the Compute Server for a single payload, including all necessary application-specific software and system libraries.
+Onboard Applications are packaged as container images, and the environment within which the containers are executed is orchestrated by the Server Controller.

-This section of the SDK guide explains how a developer should think about design and implementation of a Payload Application.
+This section of the SDK guide explains how a developer should think about design and implementation of an Onboard Application.

 Application Operation
 =====================

-When a Payload Application is scheduled to be active for a given period of time, a simple state machine is executed:
+When an Onboard Application is scheduled to be active for a given period of time, a simple state machine is executed:

 1. Payload Device is powered on
-2. Payload Application is booted up
+2. Onboard Application is booted up
-3. Payload Application starts via developer-provided entrypoint script
+3. Onboard Application starts via developer-provided entrypoint script
-4. Payload Application initializes a Payload Interface connection (typically using an appropriate SDK library)
+4. Onboard Application initializes a Payload Interface connection (typically using an appropriate SDK library)
-5. Payload Controller instructs Payload Application to execute required Payload Sequences
+5. Server Controller instructs Onboard Application to execute required Payload Sequences
-6. Payload Application acknowledges when sequences are complete
+6. Onboard Application acknowledges when sequences are complete
-7. Payload Controller stops application, with time allowed for graceful shutdown
+7. Onboard Controller stops application, with time allowed for graceful shutdown
 8. Payload Device is powered off

 Payload Sequences